MatthewDLudwig/NimiqWrapper/README.md

     - The address to mine to, along with the pool's host and port are set with this function.
       - This function **should not** be called again if you want to change these values.
     - This function will not work correctly unless `NimiqWrapper:initNode` has already been called.

+### Dealing With Errors
+- Errors can occur under a variety of situations when working with NimiqWrapper.
+- Some of the more common situations are:
+  - When initializing a Nimiq Node.
+  - When using the Keyguard.
+  - When incompatible parameter types have been passed in.
+- All errors will call the error callback that can be set in the NimiqWrapper constructor.
+  - The error callback will take the location of the error and the associated messages as parameters.
+- Catching errors thrown by NimiqWrapper will usually consist of:
+  - Checking the location (possibly splitting by ":") to determine if you care about it.
+  - If you care about the thrown error, check it's error message.
+- The associated messages with each error will be a string, either custom (based on the error) or one of the following constants:
+  - `NimiqWrapper.ERROR_MESSAGES.BAD_PARAM_TYPE`
+    - Thrown when a function is given a parameter of incompatible type.
+  - `NimiqWrapper.ERROR_MESSAGES.ANOTHER_NODE`
+    - Thrown when a Nimiq Node on the same domain name is already running.
+  - `NimiqWrapper.ERROR_MESSAGES.NODE_NOT_SUPPORTED`
+    - Thrown when the browser is missing a feature required for Nimiq to initialize.
+  - `NimiqWrapper.ERROR_MESSAGES.UNKNOWN_INIT`
+    - Thrown when an unknown error occurs during initialization.
+  - `NimiqWrapper.ERROR_MESSAGES.BAD_FEE`
+    - Thrown when there's an attempt to send a transaction with a fee less than 138 Luna (including negative fees) which is treated as no fee.
+  - `NimiqWrapper.ERROR_MESSAGES.FREE_TX_LIMIT`
+    - Thrown when the developer attempts to send a transaction without a fee when 10 transactions without a fee from the sending address already exist.
+  - `NimiqWrapper.ERROR_MESSAGES.KEYGUARD_NOT_SUPPORTED`
+    - Thrown when the browser is missing a feature required to use the Nimiq Keyguard.
+  - `NimiqWrapper.ERROR_MESSAGES.KEYGUARD_NOT_READY`
+    - Thrown when a KeyguardHelper function is called before the Keyguard is done initializing.
+  - `NimiqWrapper.ERROR_MESSAGES.BAD_DATA`
+    - Thrown when the developer sends a transaction with an extraData of an incompatible type.
+None is used in this case.
+  - `NimiqWrapper.ERROR_MESSAGES.BAD_ADDRESS`
+    - Thrown when the developer sends a transaction with an address of an incompatible type.
+The Nimiq Burn address is used in this case (pay attention and always test on Testnet)
+  - `NimiqWrapper.ERROR_MESSAGES.UNKNOWN_STATE`
+    - Thrown when the miner runs into an unknown state, and should never be thrown.
+  - `NimiqWrapper.ERROR_MESSAGES.NO_MINER_YET`
+    - Thrown when a MinerHelper function is called before the Miner is initalized.

 ### Common NimiqWrapper Patterns
 - Many functions take an `options` parameter which is optional, but can be ued to change the default option for the function.